mrsimoes/hlnsync/README.md

 - `sync [options] <source> <target>` syncs a target dir from a source dir (or offline tree).

 First, target files are matched to source files.
 Each matched target file is associated to a single source file.
-If either file system supports hard links, a file may have multiple pathnames. _lnsync_ will not complain if the match is not unique or some files are not matched on either source and/or target.
+If either file system supports hard links, a file may have multiple pathnames. _hlnsync_ will not complain if the match is not unique or some files are not matched on either source and/or target.

 For each matched target file, its pathnames are made to match those of the corresponding source file, by renaming, deleting, or creating hard links.
 New intermediate subdirectories are created as needed on the target and directories which become empty on the target are removed.